Arts and Sciences

 …and pretty much anything else you can think of.
 If it’s a skill people used in the Middle Ages, someone in the SCA has figured out how.

 So what does that actually mean, in terms of things you can do with our group?
 At various events throughout the year, experts from our group will teach classes on some of these skills based on interest from our members.
 At our regular meetings, you’ll find various members of the Barony chatting as they work on their own projects, and you’re always welcome to bring something of your own along or ask for advice.
-And once you’ve built up some skills of your own, you can enter your work in competitions at our larger events.
+Once you’ve built up some skills of your own, you can enter your work in competitions at our larger events.
 You can read more about A&S at the official Kingdom website

 The Arts and Sciences are recognised as one of the pillars of the SCA by awards within the Barony, and awards in the Kingdom of Lochac, our parent group.
-If you want to get involved, come along on Sunday, check out our Facebook group or get in touch with our Arts and Sciences Minister at arts@politarchopolis.lochac.sca.org.

 Weekly Meetings